Hbvsa/hbvsa.github.io/_pages/master_thesis.md

 ### Interpretation of Results

 - The weights learned by the attention layer directly represent the importance of each SNP.
 - This allows for easy identification of significant SNPs without need for additional computations post-training.
-This is important for efficiency when compared to interpretability through pertubartion based methods.
+This is important for efficiency when compared to interpretability through perturbation based methods.
 - The model's architecture resembles a linear model, making it inherently interpretable while still capturing complex non-linear relationships.

 ## Filtering Stage for Epistasis Detection